haraldberg/fflaskvue/README.md

-# Developing a Single Page App with Flask and Vue.js - CRUD
+# Developing a Single Page App with Flask and Vue.js

 ## Want to use this project?